mingiss/tex4ht-vtex/README.md

       ./reautoconf            (not for `MS Windows` `MSYS` environment) ./Build_tex4ht.sh

-Resulting binary executables are created here:
+- Resulting binary executables are created here:

       Build/source/Work/texk/tex4htk/tex4ht     (tex4ht.exe)

-and manually copied to the relevant deployment path inside of
+- and manually copied to the relevant deployment path inside of

       Master/bin

 `reautoconf` does not work yet under `MSYS`.
-Necessary slightly corrected `linux` build environment configure scripts are provided here.
+Necessary slightly corrected `Linux` build environment configure scripts are provided here.

 ## TODO

-- Bug in command line parameters recognition:
+1. Bug in command line parameters recognition:

    command line

         tex4ht foo -cunihtf -n

-  is not recognized until order of parameters is changed to
+   is not recognized until the order of parameters is changed to

         tex4ht foo -n -cunihtf

-- Additional option for switching on action of the feature -r for inside of equations as well.
+1. Additional option for switching on the action of the feature `-r` for inside of equations as well.

-- Additional functionality to the script `4hspship.lua` &ndash; output of mathematical spaces in the form `<mml:mspace width="2.5pt" />` instead of calculating them as product of count of space characters generated and font space width.
+1. Additional functionality to the script `4hspship.lua` &ndash; output of mathematical spaces in the form `<mml:mspace width="2.5pt" />` instead of calculating them as product of count of space characters generated and font space width.

-- `reautoconf` under `MSYS`
+1. `reautoconf` under `MSYS`

-- MathML sub/superscript tag sending back algorithm:
+1. MathML sub/superscript tag sending back algorithm:
    Stepping over is not allowed not just through tags, entered inside of verbatim specials `t4ht=`.
 All tag insertion specials, including `t4ht~<*` itself, should be examined as well.

+1. Space recognition for `OTF` fonts.

+1. Integrate `OTF` encoding extractor functionality `extractdvipsk.lua` into the `tex4ht` binary &ndash;
+   instant extraction of encodings, generated by `luaotfload` scripts.

+1. Implement generation of `OTF` encodings as sets of `.htf` files, corresponding to the virtual internal subsets of the `OTF` fonts, generated by `luaotfload`.
+   Could be either instant dynamic or permanently prepared during installation of the `TeX` environment.
+   No need for additional `OTF` features in the `tex4ht` converter then.